jeffvance/rhs-hadoop-install/README.txt

   IMPORTANT: the node order in the hosts file is critical for two reasons:
-  1) Assuming the RHS volume is created with replica 2 (which is the only configuration supported for RHS) then each pair of lines in hosts represents replica pairs.
+  1) Assuming the RHS volume is created with replica 2 (which is the only value supported for RHS) then each pair of lines in hosts represents replica pairs.
 For example, the first 2 lines in hosts are replica pairs, as are the next two lines, etc.
   2) If the --mgmt-node option is not specified then the default Ambari server "management" node is the *first* hostname listed in the "hosts" file.
 In this case the first node in the hosts file is both a storge node and the